inspircd/docs/docs/3/snomasks.md

 A list of the valid server notice masks and what they do is listed below.

-### Server Notice Masks
+### Core SNOMasks

-This page only lists core snomasks.
-For details on the snomasks of a specific module please refer to [the appropriate page for that module](/3/modules).
+Core snomasks are server notice masks which are always available.
+For details on snomasks provided by modules, see the modules section below.

 Character | Description
 --------- | -----------